Tugamer89/RansomTuga/README.md

 it retrieves various information from the victim's pc and sends them to the attacker.\
 It also drops a readme.txt file and the decryptor and change the wallpaper of the victim computer.\
 It could also change the extension of crypted files and set a custom icon for those.\
+It is able to upload files on AnonFiles before encryption.\
 At the end it can delete the executable from which it was started.\